-If you suspect your pet is having an emergency and needs immediate care, you must consult our veterinarians before gaining access to your emergency fund.
+If you suspect your pet is having an emergency and needs immediate vet care, you must consult our veterinarians before gaining access to your emergency fund.
 All emergencies must be assessed and referred by one of our vets through the Pawp platform.
 You can talk to a vet here.
-A live face to face video call or a video recording is mandatory to determine if it is an emergency or not.
-You will not have access to the fund if the pet has been admitted prior to contacting one our vets for funds.
+A live face-to-face video call or a video recording is mandatory to determine if it is an emergency or not.
+You will not have access to the fund if the pet has been admitted prior to contacting one of our vets for funds.

-The vet must to determine that you're having an emergency and use the term Emergency in order for your funds to be activated.
+The vet must determine that you're having an emergency and use the term Emergency in order for your pet insurance alternative funds to be activated.
 The fund will not be activated for issues that can be resolved if the pet is seen within 24 hours, or that do not require immediate attention.

 Please see our guide to emergencies below:

-The pet owner can make the next available appointment with their Vet (Within 3 days) - NOT COVERED
+3. URGENT - The pet owner can make the next available appointment with their Vet (within 3 days) - NOT COVERED

 4. NON-URGENT - May need to see a vet at some point in the future - NOT COVERED

 5. NO ACTION REQUIRED - Situation resolved - NOT COVERED

 Excluded From Coverage

 ● X-rays or ultrasounds unrelated to an emergency approved by our vets